Skip to content

 External Auth

 The External Auth page manages external identity providers shown on the login page.
-OpenID Connect is currently supported.
+AsterDrive supports OpenID Connect, Generic OAuth2, and dedicated providers for GitHub, QQ, Google, and Microsoft; see External Authentication for the full setup guide.

 You can: